Polish–Lithuanian relations during World War II: Conflicting ideologies

-Around 1943 one of the political factions of the Government Delegation for Poland for the Vilnius region, the Vilnius Democratic Concentration (Wileńska Koncentracja Demokratyczna) – the underground union of leftist Polish parties, partly because of the pro-Nazi stance of Lithuanian authorities, and partly influenced by the nationalist stance of Polish Endecja party, stated a plan to occupy Lithuania after the war, submit it under the rule of Polish General Commissariat and to re-educate "corrupt" Lithuanians.
+Around 1943, one of the political factions of the Government Delegation for Poland for the Vilnius region, the Vilnius Democratic Concentration (Wileńska Koncentracja Demokratyczna) – the underground union of leftist Polish parties, partly because of the pro-Nazi stance of Lithuanian authorities, and partly influenced by the nationalist stance of Polish Endecja party, stated a plan to occupy Lithuania after the war, submit it under the rule of Polish General Commissariat and to re-educate "corrupt" Lithuanians.
 On 1 March 1944, the Polish Convent of Political Parties issued declaration expressing preparation to fight for Eastern Borderlands (Vilnius, Grodno, Lviv, Lida, Novogrudok, and Pinsk).
 However, such declarations of local Polish politicians differed significantly from the official statement and actions of the Polish government-in-exile, which was the only country among the anti-Nazi coalition which declared its support for the cause of Lithuanian post-war independence.

 Although Lithuanian and Polish resistance movements had common enemies – Nazi Germany and the Soviet Union – they never became allies.
 The main obstacle in allying was the question of Vilnius – the Polish government in exile and the Polish resistance regarded Vilnius as part of Poland, while Lithuanian resistance regarded Vilnius as the capital of Lithuania.
 Lithuanian resistance saw the Soviet Union as the main enemy and Nazi Germany as its secondary enemy.
-Polish resistance saw Nazi Germany as the main enemy and had no clear consensus on the Soviet Union.
+Polish resistance saw Nazi Germany as the main enemy and was much more ambiguous on the Soviet Union.
 Only in 1944–1945, after the Soviet reoccupation, did Lithuanian and Polish resistance start cooperating in the fight against the Soviets.